 In some cases, if you have enabled Enhance pointer precision, you may find that the mouse does not track as smoothly as it did before you enabled this feature.
 For instance, you may notice the problem specifically when you use the mouse to slowly draw a diagonal line.
 In such cases, it’s best to disable this feature.

 Should you turn off Enhance Pointer Precision while playing Games

 The acceleration varies from mouse to mouse and also depends on the screen resolution.
 Games have their own resolutions that are different from the regular screen.
 These factors make it difficult for gamers to ascertain how fast or how slow to move their mouse on the mouse pad to gain the advantage of the options available to them via the game they intend to play.

-Since Gamers need to need to make quick reactions for short mouse distance, many therefore prefer to disable the Enhance mouse pointer feature for precision purposes, since this feature makes slow mouse movements very smooth and that makes the pointer move too slow.
+Since Gamers need to need to make quick reactions for short mouse distances, many therefore prefer to disable the Enhance mouse pointer feature for precision purposes, since this feature makes slow mouse movements very smooth and that makes the pointer move too slow.

 With pointer precision disabled, gamers can have more control over their mice and other pointing devices.
-It might throw you out of gear for a day, but you will soon get adjusted to the new, but the constant speed of the mouse pointer.
+It might throw you out of gear for a day, but you will soon get adjusted to the new, but constant speed of the mouse pointer.
 This is why gamers prefer to turn pointer precision Off when playing games, as this lets them completely control the mouse pointer and play the game better without allowing Windows to add its own calculations to the mouse pointers.

 How to turn off Pointer Precision in Windows 10

-Open Control Panel > Mouse.
-Under the Pointer Options tab, you will see the option Enhance pointer precision.
+- You will see the option Enhance pointer precision.